 MOD IAP/7A19/5

-16.2 The international monitoring system comprises only those monitoring stations which have been so nominated by administrations in the information sent to the Secretary-General in accordance with Resolution ITU-R 23-1 and Recommendation ITU-R SM.1139.
+16.2 The international monitoring system comprises only those monitoring stations which have been so nominated by administrations in the information sent to the Secretary-General in accordance with Resolution ITU-R 23-2 and the most recent version of Recommendation ITU-R SM.1139.
 These stations may be operated by an administration or, in accordance with an authorization granted by the appropriate administration, by a public or private enterprise, by a common monitoring service established by two or more countries, or by an international organization.
-(WRC-07)
+(WRC-15)

 Reasons: Recommendation ITU-R SM.1139 is not considered to be incorporated by reference.
 It is proposed to modify the linking language to clarify its status of reference in accordance with Annex 2 to Resolution 27.
 Furthermore, Resolution ITU-R 23-2 was adopted by RA-12.